mohsenht/Koslicki-lab-PSU/team/index.md

 <!-- section break -->

-We are actively recruiting highly motivated graduate students and postdocs with a capable computational background.
-The Mangul Lab is committed to ensuring an inclusive and supportive environment regardless of age, gender, sexual orientation, disability, race, ethnicity, religion, nationality, or socioeconomic background.
+The Koslicki Lab is committed to ensuring an inclusive and supportive environment regardless of age, gender, sexual orientation, disability, race, ethnicity, religion, nationality, or socioeconomic background.

 {%
   include big-link.html